Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Research design

-Texts were extracted and summarized for each policy entity, and policy support action.
-After the desk research was considered to have reached a level of saturation, texts were synthesized with a narrative structure as a country report consumable for a practitioner.
-The country report was sent to at least one current or former government official with in-depth knowledge about the state of OSS policy, and related support actions in the concerned country.
-This was followed up with semi-structured interviews, guided by the theoretical framework as defined in Table~\ref{tab:questions}, and related to the communicated country report to discuss its validity, and to add, change or retract any details as needed.
-Each interview lasted about 60 minutes, were performed via online video conferencing platforms.
-Thorough note taking was performed during the interview, and summarized afterwards.
-The country reports were revised accordingly and communicated with the interviewees to validate interview take-aways and finalized country reports.
-Country reports are available in the report underpinning this study~\citep{linaaker2024reuse}.
+This was followed up with semi-structured interviews, guided by the theoretical framework defined in Table~\ref{tab:questions}, and related to the communicated country report to discuss its validity and to add, change, or retract any details as needed.
+Each interview lasted about 60 minutes and was performed via online video conferencing platforms.
+A subset of interviews was not recorded due to interviewees' privacy concerns.
+When available, recordings were used to verify notes and interpretations.
+Note-taking was performed during the interview, and summarised afterwards, and cross-checked with interview recordings when available.
+The country reports were revised accordingly and communicated to the interviewees to validate the interview takeaways and finalise the country reports.

-A thematic synthesis~\citep{cruzes2015case} was reiterated for each case where high-level codes were identified, merged and synthesized into higher level themes, e.g., the different dimensions of policy documents (inbound vs. outbound direction, and internal vs. external focus).
-Finally, a narrative synthesis~\citep{cruzes2015case} was performed across the cases per each of the higher-level themes identified through the thematic coding.